The Latest Nightlife information for Seminyak, Bali. What to do and where to do it. [Updated Aug 2022]

 So you have just arrived in Seminyak for the first time and you are wondering what to do.
-Here’s a general guide to the Seminyak dining and nightlife.
+Here’s a general guide to the options around Seminyak in nightlife.

 Seminyak is the more laid back and sophisticated part of south Bali.
-It’s north of Kuta and was originally the area inhabited by the European expats frequenting Bali’s shores.
+It’s north of Kuta and south of Canggu.
+It was originally the area inhabited by the European expats frequenting Bali’s shores back in the 70s to 90s.
 They brought with them the new electronic sounds and European dining.
 Now it’s a growing metropolis where you will find all the best that the world has to offer from food, shopping, beaches and the famous Seminyak nightlife.

-Sunset starts the action and is a good warm up for the Seminyak nightlife.
+Sunset starts the action and is a good warm up for the night to come.
 Try the restaurants on the Double Six/Blue Ocean strip for the hubbub of racket ball playing Euros and the buzz of the beach scene.
-The restaurants are good enough and the price right.
-Try Blue Ocean, Lanai, Zanzibar and Cocoon, or Doublesix Rooftop with its sweeping ocean views, are all good.
-Move along the beach north and get a seat at La Plancha or the myriad beach side cafes along that stretch.
-Cheap beers, food, and find exactly what a lot of people coming to Bali are looking for along this stretch of beach.
-Gado Gado and SOS Anantara offer more refined dining and cocktails.
+Well, it used to be like that, now it’s more full of Indonesian and Bule (foreign) families and a sea of umbrellas and daybeds.
+The restaurants are good enough and the price is right.
+Try Blue Ocean, Pavilion, Zanzibar, they are all good or Doublesix Rooftop with its sweeping ocean views, Move along the beach north and get a seat at La Plancha or the myriad beach side cafes along that stretch.
+Cheap beers, food, and you can find exactly what a lot of people coming to Bali are looking for along this stretch of beach.
 Sunset drinks and food are also good at Ku De Ta, Potato Head Beach Club, and W Retreat’s Woo Bar with DJs chilling the tunes and great dining – all in the Petitenget area.
-Further north, down Jl Batubelig you can find an old Bali style sunset beach bar called 707 that plays tasty techno sounds and is always busy with expats and tourists around sunset.
-There are a bunch of other beach bars in that Batubelig area and Tropicola is a more fashionable beachclub along that stretch.
-The newly opened Cafe del Mar (further north, look for the signs) is busy every day now and especially sunsets with more house techno flavours and special guest DJ events.
+Further north, down Jl Batubelig you can find an old Bali style sunset beach bar called 707 Beachbern and next door Il Lido – both spin tasty sounds, 707 is little more party like, and they are always busy with expats and tourists around sunset.
+The new Oyster Dealer Beach Haus is also pretty cool.
+The newly opened Mari Beach Club and Cafe del Mar beachclubs (further north) are mostly busy every day now and sunset with more house techno flavours and special guest DJ events.

 Dining in Seminyak